Parallel server systems with cancel-on-completion redundancy: A ``free'' particle system: Tightness of stationary distributions of centered states

-Finally, given \eqn{eq-finite-second-moment-222}, the proof of the uniform bound \eqn{eq-tight-uniform-free} is essentially same as that of \eqn{eq-tight-uniform} in Section~\ref{sec-closeness-proof}.
+Finally, given the stability of $p^n(\cdot)$ the proof of the uniform bound \eqn{eq-tight-uniform-free} is essentially same as that of \eqn{eq-tight-uniform} in Section~\ref{sec-closeness-proof}.
 In fact, it is simpler, because the dynamics of $p^n(\cdot)$ for the ``free'' system is simpler, -- there is no regulation boundary $z(t)$ on the left, therefore the particles never hit it, and the only process transitions are those occurring upon job arrivals. $\Box$

 The free system, in addition to being of independent interest, has the following natural connection to the stability (Theorem~\ref{thm-crit-load-finite}) of our original infinite-frame system.
 Suppose the conditions of Theorem~\ref{th-closeness-free} hold, including condition \eqn{eq-small-set}.
 Denote by $\bar \lambda^n$ the unique value of $\lambda^n$, for which the steady-state average drift of the mean $\bar x^n(\cdot)$ of the (non-centered) free process $x^n(\cdot)$ is $0$.
 (Such value is indeed unique, because, clearly, the drift has the form $-1 + a \lambda^n$, where constant $a>0$ is determined by the stationary distribution of $\mathring x^n(\cdot)$; so, $\bar \lambda^n = 1/a$.)
 Then it is not hard to show that this $\bar \lambda^n$ is exactly equal to the $\bar \lambda^n$ in Theorem~\ref{thm-crit-load-finite}.
 (This can be done by combining arguments in the proofs of Theorems~\ref{thm-crit-load-finite} and \ref{th-closeness-free}.)
 We note, however, that this conclusion requires the additional technical condition \eqn{eq-small-set}, while Theorem~\ref{thm-crit-load-finite} does {\em not} require it.